 What does the test result mean?

 An increased level of blood chloride (called hyperchloremia) usually indicates dehydration, but can also occur with other problems that cause high blood sodium, such as Cushing syndrome or kidney disease.
-Hyperchloremia also occurs when too much base is lost from the body (producing metabolic acidosis) or when a person hyperventilates (causing respiratory alkalosis).
+Increased blood chloride may also occur when too much base is lost from the body (producing metabolic acidosis) or when you hyperventilate (causing respiratory alkalosis).

-A decreased level of blood chloride (called hypochloremia) occurs with any disorder that causes low blood sodium.
-Hypochloremia also occurs with congestive heart failure, prolonged vomiting or gastric suction, Addison disease, emphysema or other chronic lung diseases (causing respiratory acidosis), and with loss of acid from the body (called metabolic alkalosis).
+A decreased level of blood chloride (called hypochloremia) may occur with any disorder that causes low blood sodium.
+Low chloride may also occur with congestive heart failure, diabetic ketoacidosis, aldosterone deficiency, prolonged vomiting or gastric suction, Addison disease, emphysema or other chronic lung diseases (causing respiratory acidosis), and with loss of acid from the body (called metabolic alkalosis).

 Is there anything else I should know?